justin4v/ZettelNotes/Language/Java/基础/JNDI.md

 a database connection service calls for specific properties and exception handling.However, JNDI’s abstraction decouples the connection configuration from the application.
 Let's explore _Name_ and _Context_, which contain the core functionality of JNDI.

-### 2.1. _Name_ Interface
+### _Name_ Interface

 ```java
 Name objectName = new CompositeName("java:comp/env/jdbc");
 ```

 The _Name_ interface provides the ability to manage the component names and syntax for JNDI names.
-The first token of the string represents the global context, after that each string added represents the next sub-context:
+The first token of the string represents the *global context*, after that each string added represents the next sub-context:

 ```java
 Enumeration<String> elements = objectName.getAll();